lapinek/platform-scripting/README.AM.md

 None of the aforementioned classes would need to be explicitly imported nor allowed for JavaScript's `typeof existingSession` and `try { . . . } catch (e) {}` statements.

-There might be cases when you need to import a Java class in JavaScript.
+There might be cases when you need to import a common Java class in JavaScript.
 For example, your data could be returned in `char[]`, as in the case of `javax.security.auth.callback.PasswordCallback.getPassword()`.
 In order to convert the value into a String, you will need to import the `java.lang.String` class.
 This class, however, is allowed by default for all server-side scripts in AM 7.
 An example from [scripted decision callbacks](#script-type-scripted-decision-node-bindings-callbacks):

 <br/>

 <details open>
-<summary><strong>JavaScript</strong>:</summary>
+<summary><strong>JavaScript</strong></summary>

 ```javascript
 var fr = JavaImporter(